retooth2/xenharmlib/doc/quickstart.rst

         [n_edo12.note(s, 0) for s in ['C', 'Eb', 'G', 'Bb']] )

-Or, in a more concise form:
+Or - in a more concise form - with the :meth:`~xenharmlib.core.notation.NatAccNotation.pc_scale` method that expects a list of pitch class symbols:

 .. testcode::